gyulanemeth/bluefox.email/docs/integrations/supabase.md

-## Configuring the Transactional Email in supabase
+## Configuring the Transactional Email in Supabase

 After setting up your transactional email, you need to configure supabase to use it: